 There are a variety of tools online that can help you check how well your website is optimised for search, including Google’s mobile friendly test tool and the Moz Bar, which reveals the page and domain authority scores of your website and the websites of your competitors.

 As mentioned before, technical SEO can go into so much depth that you may have to be a developer to understand what’s going on exactly.
 However, there are areas of technical SEO that can be explained a bit more simply.

 Technical SEO encompasses a chain of processes that make it easier for search engines to understand your website and fit it into context with a search query.
 It covers a range of off and on-page SEO methods, as well as its own special concoction of factors.

 When a search engine bot crawls a website, it’s making note of new content (including written text, images and videos).
-Once this is complete, the bot will add it to a search engine’s ‘index’ (essentially a database).
-When a search is conducted, bots scan through the index to find the most relevant results.
+Once this is complete, the bot will add it to the search engines’ ‘index’ (essentially a database).
+When a search is then conducted, bots scan through the index to find the most relevant results.